SchlenkR/applied_fsharp_challenge/artikel/03 - Composing stateless functions.md

 let fadeIn stepSize input : float = input // just a dummy - for now...
 ```

-#### A note on "mix":
+#### A Note on "mix":

-As we can see, we need a "mix" function that has a `abRatio` parameter to control the amount of both incoming values in the final output.
-0 means: only signal a; 1 means: only signal b.
+We need a "mix" function that has a `abRatio` parameter to control the amount of both incoming values in the final output.
+0 means only signal a; 1 means only signal b.

 The function is this: